10-Year Treasury - Yield Curve, Litmus Test And Trump Trade In 2017

 Note: Fed 0.5% hike on 12/16/2015, Brexit on 6/23/2016, U.S. election on 11/8/2016, and Fed 0.5% rate lift.

-The TYC, as a global bench mark, affects the global economies directly, by changing BLM of global commercial banks.
+The TYC, as a global benchmark, affects the global economies directly by changing BLM of global commercial banks.
 A current steep TYC, as shown in the Wall Street Journal daily, "has pulled up yields abroad.
-This is great for banking system.
-European companies depend on their banks..
-They don't have much of a debt capital market." ("Investors' Guide.2017 Roundtable," FORTUNE Magazine, Dec.
-15, 2016, p.
+This is great for the banking system.
+European companies depend on their banks.
+They don't have much of a debt capital market." ("Investors' Guide 2017 Roundtable," Fortune Magazine, December 15, 2016, p.
 100)

 (3) Permanent ETF Allocations

 Two long-run (3-5 years) portfolios at Vanguard and TIAA (with about 90% of capital) were set up in 2014 by allocating funds permanently.
-Two trading accounts at Charles Schwab ("CS") and TD Ameritrade ("TD") (with 10%) were opened.
-As of Dec.
-23, 2016 the capital allocation of my long-run Vanguard and TIAA, two accounts at CS and TD, and Cash are 88%, 5%, and 7%, respectively.
+Two trading accounts at Charles Schwab (NYSE:SCHW) ("CS") and TD Ameritrade (NASDAQ:AMTD) ("TD") (with 10%) were opened.
+As of December 23, 2016, the capital allocation of my long-run Vanguard and TIAA, two accounts at CS and TD, and Cash are 88%, 5%, and 7%, respectively.

-In July when the election uncertainty mounted, a partial withdrawal (about 15%) from the TIAA variable annuity was made with the same fund allocation so that the permanent allocation is intact.
-The Cash (7%) is saved in an online savings account at GS (Goldman Sachs) Bank, earning a 1.01 % interest.
-The Cash-to-Capital Ratio or the C/C Ratio is a 7% which is a controller.
+In July, when the election uncertainty mounted, a partial withdrawal (about 15%) from the TIAA variable annuity was made with the same fund allocation so that the permanent allocation is intact.
+The Cash (7%) is saved in an online savings account at GS (Goldman Sachs (NYSE:GS)) Bank, earning a 1.01 % interest.
+The Cash-to-Capital Ratio or the C/C Ratio is 7%, which is a controller.

-The S&P 500 rose 10.2% this year (as of Dec.
-23, 2016) while the TIAA Intelligent Variable Annuity ("TVA") and the Vanguard Mutual Fund Portfolio ("VMP") gained 12.5% and 10.0%, respectively.
+The S&P 500 rose 10.2% this year (as of December 23, 2016) while the TIAA Intelligent Variable Annuity ("TVA") and the Vanguard Mutual Fund Portfolio ("VMP") gained 12.5% and 10.0%, respectively.
 Seven actively managed mutual funds and six Vanguard index funds were permanently allocated for the TVA and the VMP, respectively.
-The TVA outperformed and the VMP slightly underperformed S&P 500 by a 2.3% and a minus 0.2%, respectively.
+The TVA outperformed and the VMP slightly underperformed the S&P 500 by a 2.3% and a minus 0.2%, respectively.
 (These growth rates are calculated by the Moore formula (200*(B-A)/(B+A)), not by the traditional formula (100*(B-A)/A))

 My investment strategy based on long-run portfolios with permanent ETF allocations would continue to prevail in 2017.
 The investment environment, however, changed to a stronger growth, advanced inflation, and higher interests and yields from a weak growth, low inflation, and low rates.
-To test the possibility of the continuing success of the current strategy, twelve investment templates are selected.
+To test the possibility of the continuing success of the current strategy, 12 investment templates are selected.

 A Dozen ETF Portfolio Templates

-For long-term investors, twelve investment templates with six TD ETFs and six CS ETFs are introduced.
-All ETFs are commission free.
+For long-term investors, 12 investment templates with six TD ETFs and six CS ETFs are introduced.
+All ETFs are commission-free.
 (An exception is TD charges a 2.99% commission when any holding is sold less than one month.)

-· Six CS ETFs: Schwab Broad Market ETF (NYSEARCA:SCHB), Schwab Short-Term International Small-Cap ETF (NYSEARCA:SCHC), Schwab U.S. International Equities ETF (NYSEARCA:SCHF), Schwab U.S. Aggregate Bond ETF (NYSEARCA:SCHZ), Schwab U.S. TIPS ETF (NYSEARCA:SCHP), and SPDR Barclays Capital International Treasury Bond ETF (NYSEARCA:BWX)
+- Six CS ETFs: Schwab Broad Market ETF (NYSEARCA:SCHB), Schwab Short-Term International Small-Cap ETF (NYSEARCA:SCHC), Schwab U.S. International Equity ETF (NYSEARCA:SCHF), Schwab U.S. Aggregate Bond ETF (NYSEARCA:SCHZ), Schwab U.S. TIPS ETF (NYSEARCA:SCHP), and SPDR Barclays International Treasury Bond ETF (NYSEARCA:BWX)

-· Six TD ETFs: Vanguard Total Stock Market ETF (NYSEARCA:VTI), Vanguard Extended Market ETF (NYSEARCA:VXF), Vanguard All Except U.S. ETF (NASDAQ:VXUS), Vanguard Total Bond Market ETF (NYSEARCA:BND), iShares Barclays TIPS Bond ETF (NYSEARCA:TIP), and Vanguard Total Int'l Bond ETF (NASDAQ:BNDX)
+- Six TD ETFs: Vanguard Total Stock Market ETF (NYSEARCA:VTI), Vanguard Extended Market ETF Index (NYSEARCA:VXF), Vanguard Total International Stock ETF (NASDAQ:VXUS), Vanguard Total Bond Market ETF (NYSEARCA:BND), iShares TIPS Bond ETF (NYSEARCA:TIP), and Vanguard Total Int'l Bond ETF (NASDAQ:BNDX)

 Six CS Portfolios: